JamieLivelink/parsa-hugo/exampleSite/content/blog/3 Ways to Remember Your Home Renovation.md

 There are lots of solutions which make it easy to do and many are attached to high street names you'll already know such as [these available on ASDA Photo](https://www.asda-photo.co.uk/about/photobooks) which even lets you quickly add text descriptions describing the progress you've made in each photo.

 Simply take a few photos and write down a couple of notes each day then upload them to the photo book builder, add the comments and order.

 Shortly after you'll receive a high quality book through the door to keep and remember your journey.

+#### Make a Photo Album on Facebook

+You're already talking to your friends on Facebook and sharing your family photos, why not document your home renovation there?

+Facebook provides a simple set of instructions on creating an album [here](https://www.facebook.com/help/1898942430347350/ "here") and you can even choose which of your friends you'd like to share the album with.